ACannamela/Realms/Omnibus.md

 A bow is wielded as if it were a hand-and-a-half weapon.
-This means that it may not be held when a weapon or shield is being wielded in your other hand, but it is legal to fire it with one hand— if you can!
+This means that it may not be held when a weapon or shield is being wielded in your other hand, but it is legal to fire it with one handâ€” if you can!
 A bow is not considered a "weapon" for purposes of determining whether a spell fails; arrows are considered weapons and will cause some spells to fail.